 See our pages on managing stress for more information, or the Student Minds blog, to hear how other students have managed stress.

 Looking after your physical health will help you stay healthy and maintain concentration to study well.

 - Get good sleep.
 If you're tired, your worries can get blown out of proportion.
 Getting into a regular sleep routine can help you stay on top of university life.
 See our pages on coping with sleep problems for more information.

 - Eat a healthy diet.
 Eating a balanced and nutritious diet can help you feel well and think clearly.
 See our pages on food and mood for more tips.
-The Student Minds blog The Kitchen has ideas for cooking on a student budget.

 - Exercise regularly.
 Keeping active can help you improve your mental health.
 Even gentle exercise, like yoga or swimming, can help you relax and manage stress.
 See our pages on physical activity for more information.